bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_1.rst

         x = [1, 2, 3, 4, 5]
         y = [6, 7, 2, 4, 5]

-3. Use the :func:`~bokeh.plotting.figure` function to create a new :class:`~bokeh.plotting.Figure` object.
+3. Use the :func:`~bokeh.plotting.figure` function to create your plot.
 Pass the following arguments:

    * ``title``: the title of your line chart
    * ``x_axis_label``: which data to use to generate labels for the chart's